Sunday, December 23, 2012

 The truth of the Incarnation tells us that we are sinners, lost because we are lost in sin.
 The light shines not against lesser light, but in the very darkness itself, a darkness that neither understands nor can solve the problem of this bothersome light.
 The darkness comprehended it not, the darkness into which we had fallen, and in which we were blind.
 Even many of the very chosen people themselves received not this Light; no wonder then that most of the world cannot receive Him either.
 Those who can receive Him do so because they face the light.
 This light hurts our eyes at first; for it tells the truth, the truth about ourselves which we wanted never to see nor hear.

 The writer to the Hebrews wastes no time in telling us that this Man, the Son of God who is the very icon of the Father, in Whom the glory of God is perfectly seen, has purged our sins.
 And, in the Gospel of St. Luke, the words of the angels are heard, “Glory to God in the Highest, and on earth peace, goodwill toward men.”
 What peace is this?
 Is it some magic that makes sinful and fallen men stop waging war?
 Is not the greater war shown to us in scripture?
-We could say that God might justly wage war upon us because of our sins.
+We could say that God might justly wage war on us because of our sins.
 As early as the story of Noah’s flood we see that God accepted the sacrifice of Noah after the flood- a sacrifice that pointed to Christ’s own death on the cross as did all the sacrifices.
 We are told that God hung up His bow as a sign in the heavens.
 He hung up what we call the rainbow, His bow of warfare, and promised not to destroy mankind from the face of the earth.
 This is the peace of which the angels speak.
 God offers to us peace with Himself.

 The sacrifice that had been offered in the story of Noah, after he came out of the ark, was only a type and shadow of the cross, the shadow of which hung already, over a newborn infant Son lying asleep in a manger.
 This night is answered by "the night in which He was betrayed."
 Only by His cross, by His sacrifice, is peace made between God and fallen mankind.